Information about Polymyxin B

 How polymyxin b works

-Polymyxin b stops the growth of bacteria that cause infections.
+Polymyxin b is an antibiotic.
+It works by killing the bacteria that cause infections.

 Common side effects of polymyxin b